Universal Inference Meets Random Projections: A Scalable Test for Log-concavity

 Abstract

 Shape constraints yield flexible middle grounds between fully nonparametric and fully parametric approaches to modeling distributions of data.
 The specific assumption of log-concavity is motivated by applications across economics, survival modeling, and reliability theory.
 However, there do not currently exist valid tests for whether the underlying density of given data is log-concave.
 The recent universal inference methodology provides a valid test.
 The universal test relies on maximum likelihood estimation (MLE), and efficient methods already exist for finding the log-concave MLE.
 This yields the first test of log-concavity that is provably valid in finite samples in any dimension, for which we also establish asymptotic consistency results.
-Empirically, we find that the highest power is obtained by using random projections to convert the d-dimensional testing problem into many one-dimensional problems, leading to a simple procedure that is statistically and computationally efficient.
+Empirically, we find that a random projections approach that converts the d-dimensional testing problem into many one-dimensional problems can yield high power, leading to a simple procedure that is statistically and computationally efficient.

 Publication